mq003at/fs-typescript/README.md

 # Create a simple banking application

-Implement the following classes, interface, and codes (you can decide which file to put each type):
+Implement the following classes, interface, and codes (you can decide which file to put each type).
+All the properties must be kept private, while you can make the methods as public

 1. Class Bank